-Unicef celebrity ambassador Mia Farrow visit the Central African Republic during the conflict in 2013.
+Unicef celebrity ambassador Mia Farrow visited the Central African Republic during the conflict in 2013.

 Muslim and Christian communities fled fighting in the Central African Republic to come to the town of Bossangoa, taking refuge in the schools and other buildings.
 The country has been plagued by instability since a coup by Seleka, a coalition of rebel groups which overthrew longtime president Francois Bozize in March 2013,

 During her visit to the Central African Republic, UNICEF Goodwill Ambassador Mia Farrow stopped at one of the ‘ghost’ villages that line the road to the town of Bossangoa.
 She looked around and picked up a charred plate that lay among the ruins of a home that had been burned.

 This wreckage of domestic life was a small reminder of the nearly 400,000 people who have now been displaced from their homes because of conflict.

 “Your heart breaks, because the last thing that people want to do is leave their homes, leave their communities,” Mia Farrow